paulbradish/awesome-digital-marketing/README.md

 * [Bitbucket](https://bitbucket.org/product) - Git-based code and CI/CD tool optimized for teams using Jira.
 * [Git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 * [GitHub](https://github.com/) - A code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere. ___You Are Here. :)___

+# :six: Everything Else

+## Affiliate Management
+__Affiliate Management__ is the act of recruiting new affiliates (or partners) into your program, manage the onboarding process, and ensuring that their audiences are aligned with your target market.

+### Affiliate Management Services
+* [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.

+## Automation

+### Digital Automation
+* [If This Then That (IFTTT)](https://ifttt.com/) - Connect, integrate, and automate.
+Founded on the belief that every thing tech works better together, IF configured correctly you can automate some otherwise boring marketing and automation tasks.
+   * [Getting Started Collection](https://ifttt.com/explore/getting-started-collection) - Some of the most popular Applets to help you get started.
+   * [Google Sheets Applets](https://ifttt.com/google_sheets) - Popular Google Sheets workflows & automations.
+   * [Youtube Applets](https://ifttt.com/youtube) - Popular YouTube workflows & automations.

+## Customer Support
+Improve conversions and user experience with __Customer Support__ baked into your website.

+### Chat Bots
+__Chat Bots__ are a type of software (typically SaaS) that can help customers by automating conversations and interact with them through messaging platforms.
+Platforms are based on workflows and may contain machine learning.

+### Live Chat
+__Live Chat__ is a form of web-based customer messaging that allows customers to speak directly with a company's representative.
+* [Live Chat](https://www.livechat.com/) - An online customer service software with online chat, help desk software, and web analytics capabilities.

+## Skills Training
+The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.
+### Online Courses
+* [Coursera](https://www.coursera.org/) - Learn in-demand skills like SEO, SEM, email, content marketing, product promotion and more.
+Build in-demand marketing skills & get job-ready for entry-level roles in 6 months or less. 🧂
+* [HubSpot Academy](https://academy.hubspot.com/) - The worldwide leader in inbound marketing, sales, and customer service/support training.
+* [Skillshare](https://www.skillshare.com/) - Skillshare is an online learning platform with thousands of creative courses and classes taught by experts to help you learn new skills.
+* [Skillshop (Google)](https://skillshop.exceedlms.com/student/catalog) - The one-stop-shop for every kind of learner who wants to succeed with Google professional tools and solutions. _This is where official Google certifications are issued._
+* [Udemy](https://www.udemy.com/) - A leading destination for online courses that empowers you to grow professionally and personally.

 - - - -